AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Experiments

 \subsection{Main results}

-We present the quantitative comparison results against the baselines in \cref{table:metrics_camera_pose}.
-One can observe that just switching from 4B-parameters pixel-space FIT~\cite{FIT} backbone, employed by the original VD3D approach, to our larger \paramcount-parameters latent-space DiT yielded clear gains across the most of the metrics.
-Next, the results demonstrate that our \methodname\ establishes a new state-of-the-art performance against all the baselines, and achieves \apprx{18}\% better visual quality than the closest competitor (VD3D~DiT) and \apprx{25}\% more precise camera steering. \quad As evaluating the quality of camera motion by staring at a small selection of frames in a PDF is incredibly difficult, we instead opt for visualizing all qualitative results in the website provided within our supplementary material.
-Therein, we can observe that \methodname\ better follows pose conditioning, and achieves higher visual fidelity. \quad We conduct user studies against VD3D+FIT (the original model) and VD3D+DiT (our improved re-implementation on top of the bigger video transformer).
-The results are presented in \Cref{tab:user_study}: our \methodname\ outperforms them across all the qualitative aspects, achieving 90\%+ overall preference score. \quad Finally, we encourage the reader to assess the visual quality by observing the video comparisons in our supplementary materials.
+We present quantitative comparisons with the baselines in \cref{table:metrics_camera_pose}.
+One can observe that just switching from the 4B-parameter pixel-space FIT~\cite{FIT} backbone, employed by the original VD3D approach, to our larger \paramcount-parameter latent-space DiT yields clear improvements across most metrics.
+Next, the results demonstrate that \methodname\ establishes a new state-of-the-art in performance against all baselines.
+Evaluating the quality of camera motion from still images is difficult, so we instead visualize all qualitative results in the website provided within our supplementary material.
+Therein, we can observe that \methodname\ better follows pose conditioning and achieves higher visual fidelity.
+We conduct user studies against VD3D+FIT (the original model) and VD3D+DiT (our improved re-implementation on top of the bigger video transformer).
+The results are presented in \Cref{tab:user_study}: \methodname\ outperforms them across all qualitative aspects, achieving a 90\%+ overall preference score.
+Finally, we encourage the reader to assess the visual quality by observing videos on our website.